chensyCN/Agentic-RAG/README.md

 # Agentic RAG

-A modular and extensible implementation of Agentic Retrieval-Augmented Generation (RAG) - the next evolution in RAG systems that employs an iterative, agent-based approach to information retrieval and generation.
+A modular and extensible system of Retrieval-Augmented Generation (RAG) - with vanilla RAG and some prototype agentic RAG algorithms.

 ## Key Features

 - **Research Prototype** - A minimal viable implementation for experimentation and academic exploration
 - **Modular Architecture** - Clean, decoupled codebase designed for easy customization and extension
-- **Multiple RAG Models** - Supports multiple RAG implementations with standardized interfaces
 - **Extensible** - Easily add new RAG algorithms to the framework

 ![AgenticRAG Architecture](agenticRAG.png)